-American Trails brings agencies, trail builders, planners, architects, advocates, and volunteers the latest in state-of-the-art information on all aspects of trails and greenways.
-Our webinars focus on a variety of trail topics, usually applicable to all trail types, with expert presenters.
-Webinar topics are chosen from current cutting-edge trail topics selected from attendee/presenter suggestions as well as recent popular conference sessions.
+American Trails brings agencies, trail builders, planners, architects, advocates, and volunteers the latest in state-of-the-art information on all aspects of trails and greenways usually applicable to all trail types, with expert presenters.

-An American Trails webinar typically lasts between 60 to 90 minutes, with around 10-30 minutes for Q&A at the end.
-All webinars are recorded, offer free learning credits, offer real-time closed captioning in English (other languages available upon request), and attendees are sent a link to the recording, closed caption transcript, and resources slide within 2 days post-webinar (or immediately for archived webinars).
+Live webinars are free for everyone (and up to 24 hours following each webinar to accommodate different time zones).
+An American Trails webinar typically lasts between 60 to 90 minutes, with 10 to 30 minutes saved for Q&A at the end.
+All webinars are recorded, offer learning credits, and include real-time closed captioning in English (other languages available upon request).

 American Trails is a certified provider of the following learning credits and continuing education opportunities: